squid-cache/squid/src/squid.md

 : Write debugging to stderr also.

 -f file
-: Use the given config-file instead of @SYSCONFDIR@/squid.conf .
+: Use the given file instead of @SYSCONFDIR@/squid.conf .
   If the file name starts with a **!** or **|** then it is assumed to be an external command or command line.
 Can for example be used to pre\-process the configuration before it is